Nordix/Meridio/docs/dataplane/stateless-lb-frontend-target.md

     inet6 fe80::fe:66ff:fe8b:f7da/64 scope link
        valid_lft forever preferred_lft forever
 ```
+note: if ip command is not available, it is also possible to use these commands:
+* List the interfaces: `cat /proc/net/dev`
+* Get the MAC address of an interface: `cat /sys/class/net/conduit-a--0a17/address`

 List the VPP interfaces:
 * vxlan_tunnel0: VPP VxLAN.
 It is cross connected (l2 xconnect) with `tap1`.
 The VxLAN ID is 9832580, it uses the host IP addresses and port 4789